It is hard to imagine a place more haunted than Nuremberg in October 1945.

 in a conquered and shattered Nuremberg.

-The letters speak of a violent desire to tell one another what is going on,
+The letters speak of a deep desire to tell one another what is going on,

 and perhaps, at least on Fyfe's part, to keep an informal record of extraordinary times.